 Whether you're an attorney, law student, paralegal or someone who wants to help but isn't sure how, we have a spot for you...for as long as you like.
 Click here for a detailed guide of Pro Bono volunteer opportunities.
 If you are interested in our 2023 summer intern program click here.

 Volunteer Opportunities With NLS

-Opportunities exist in various skill-specific areas such as web development, grants research and writing, and language translation services to name a few.
-NLS routinely posts skill-specific volunteer opportunities on the Catchafire.org volunteer platform.
-For a current listing of skill-specific and/or specialty projects, please click here.
+We have opportunities in other areas, too: web development, grants research and writing, language translation services and more.
+We routinely post skill-specific volunteer opportunities at taprootplus.org volunteer platform.
+Refer to this current list of skill-specific and/or specialty projects.

 Frequently Asked Questions for Volunteers